-- Deer Ticks: These are one of the tiniest ticks you might find on you – adults are no larger than a poppy seed.
+- Deer Ticks: These are some of the tiniest ticks you might find on you – adults are no larger than a poppy seed.
 Both males and females have flat, oval-shaped bodies.
 Males are entirely reddish-brown, while females have reddish-brown bodies and black legs and heads.
-Deer ticks are one of the most diseased species, known to carry Lyme disease, babesiosis, granulocytic anaplasmosis, and Powassan virus.
+Deer ticks are among the most diseased species, known to carry Lyme disease, babesiosis, granulocytic anaplasmosis, and Powassan virus.

-- Lone Star Ticks: These ticks are also on the larger side – around the same size as the dog tick.
+- Lone Star Ticks: These ticks are also larger, around the same size as the dog tick.
 They’re distinct-looking because of the single white spot displayed on the top of their otherwise brown bodies – hence the name Lone Star.
 This tick is responsible for the spread of Human Monocytic Ehrlichiosis.

-The one thing these ticks have in common (besides feeding on your blood of course) is they spread diseases.
-Let’s take a closer look at a few of the tick-borne illness we listed above:
+The one thing these ticks have in common (besides feeding on your blood, of course) is they spread diseases.
+Let’s take a closer look at a few of the tick-borne illnesses we listed above:

-- Lyme Disease – a bacterial infection that causes a variety of symptoms like rash, fever, fatigue, headache, and eventually joint, cardiac, and nerve damage.
+- Lyme Disease is a bacterial infection that causes various symptoms like rash, fever, fatigue, headache, and eventually joint, cardiac, and nerve damage.